Elizabeth Harrower (writer)

 Elizabeth Harrower (8 February 1928 – 7 July 2020) was an Australian novelist and short story writer.
 She has been considered "one of the great novelists of Sydney".
 Much of her work tackles the theme of domestic abuse, particularly the psychological abuse of vulnerable women at the hands of their manipulative, deceitful and tyrannical male partners.

 Early life

-She was born in Sydney but spent her childhood in industrial Newcastle, New South Wales, living with her grandmother after the divorce of her parents.
-One of her uncles died in the Sandakan death marches.
+She was born and spent her childhood in industrial Newcastle, New South Wales, living with her grandmother after the divorce of her parents.
+One of her uncles died in the Sandakan Death Marches.
 She lived in London from 1951 to 1959.
 On her return to Sydney she worked as a reviewer for The Sydney Morning Herald, for the ABC, and in publishing.

 Career

 Harrower published her first three novels in quick succession, beginning with Down in the City in 1957.
 Novelist Christina Stead was a champion of her work, praising The Long Prospect in particular.
 In 1971 her fifth novel In Certain Circles was set to be published until she abruptly withdrew it from publication following the death of her mother.

 In an interview with The Australian, Harrower claimed that she had written the book under pressure after receiving a grant and called the act of writing it "forced labour".
 Afterwards she published a few short stories before giving her writing up entirely by 1977.

 In 2012, following a period of obscurity during which all of her novels fell out of print, Harrower experienced a small revival when Michael Heyward and Penny Hueston, editors of the independent press Text Publishing, began to reprint her works.
 They attempted to persuade Harrower to publish In Certain Circles and she eventually acquiesced, allowing the novel to be published in 2014.
 The novel received positive reviews and renewed interest in all of Harrower's novels.
 In 2015, a collection of stories from throughout Harrower's career was published as A Few Days in the Country: And Other Stories.